ROCK1

 ROCK1 is a protein serine/threonine kinase also known as rho-associated, coiled-coil-containing protein kinase 1.
 Other common names are ROKβ and P160ROCK.
-ROCK1 is a major downstream effecter of the small GTPase RhoA and is a regulator of the actomyosin cytoskeleton which promotes contractile force generation.
+ROCK1 is a major downstream effector of the small GTPase RhoA and is a regulator of the actomyosin cytoskeleton which promotes contractile force generation.
 ROCK1 plays a role in cancer and in particular cell motility, metastasis, and angiogenesis.

 Gene and expression

 ROCK1 is also the name of the gene that encodes the protein ROCK1, a serine/threonine kinase.
 ROCK1 is activated when bound to the GTP-bound form of RhoA.
 The human ROCK1 gene is located on human chromosome 18 with specific location of 18q11.1.
 The location of the base pair starts at 18,529,703 and ends at 18,691,812 bp and translates into 1354 amino acids.

 ROCK1 has a ubiquitous tissue distribution, but subcellularly it is thought to colocalize with the centrosomes.
 This is consistent with its function as a key modulator of cell motility, tumor cell invasion, and actin cytoskeleton organization.
 In rats, ROCK1 is expressed in the lung, liver, spleen, kidney, and testis.